 Tommy whirled around and dropped to a defensive stance.
 Great, this was exactly what he needed.
 At this rate, he was lucky if he made it to the next sunrise.
 Ducking, punching, and kicking, he lashed out against the Tyrannodrones as they converged on him.
 He helped create these; he knew how to destroy them.

 The corridors exploded and crumbled behind him as he ran.
 The ground shook under his feet as the island's structure disintegrated.
-And of course, a horde of Tyrannodrones surrounded him.
+And just to keep things exciting, a horde of Tyrannodrones surrounded him.
 Mentally cursing, Tommy readied himself for battle.
-He may not have had his ranger powers anymore, but that didn't mean he couldn't fight.
+He might not have his Ranger powers anymore, but that didn't mean he couldn't fight.

 When I started researching how to combine technology with dinosaur DNA, this was not what I was planning to create!
 Ugh!
 I think I heard a rib crack.
 Come on, you stupid Tyrannodrones, hurry up and die so I can get off this island!